-If you love a modern drink with a classic vibe, the Paper Plane cocktail is going to tick all of your must-have boxes.
-A totally delicious spin-off of the iconic Last Word cocktail that had its heyday in the Prohibition era, the Paper Plane drink recipe is fruity and sweet with a strong bourbon backbone and a gorgeous note of bitterness that lingers like the last note of a truly great song.
+If you love a modern drink with a classic vibe, the Paper Plane cocktail is going to tick all of your boxes.
+A totally delicious spin on the iconic Last Word cocktail that had its heyday in the Prohibition era, the Paper Plane drink recipe is fruity and sweet with a strong bourbon backbone and a gorgeous note of bitterness that lingers like the last note of a truly great song.

 A brief history of the Paper Plane cocktail

 Even though it has that strapping old-world cocktail vibe, the Paper Plane drink recipe was actually only devised in 2008.
 Its inventor Sam Ross is a celebrated bartender and co-owner of various amazing bars in New York.
 He named his creation after a song by a band called M.I.A., also named Paper Planes, which was headlining every radio hitlist during the summer of 2008.

 Amaro is an Italian herbal liqueur typically enjoyed as an after-dinner digestif.
 It usually has a bitter-sweet flavor, is often quite syrupy, and has an alcohol content between 16% and 40%.
 One great example is Campari, a vibrant red liqueur with a singular bitter taste that provides a magnificent aromatic structure for classic cocktails like the Negroni, and now the Paper Plane as well.

 Learn more: What is an Aperitif and When is it Served?

 How to properly serve a Paper Plane cocktail